vt-tlos-pathways/pathways-docs/README.md

 1. "Thresholds Based on Point Totals"
     - Based on final point total of entire assignment/quiz
+    - An overall assignment grade may only be used to measure a Pathways Outcome if every aspect of the assignment directly relates to that outcome and no other Pathways outcomes/skills/knowledge areas.
 2. "New Quiz Thresholds Based on Selected Quiz Questions"
     - Based on Pathways outcomes applied to quiz questions
     - Based on number of questions with credit/no credit (at least 3 per outcome per quiz)